 1. Fear is an acronym.
 FEAR means False Events Appearing Real.
 The problem with fear is that it is the process of predicting or projecting the future.
 If you did not know no one can predict the future.
-If you could predict the future then you would always know all your behaviors and reactions before they happened and could over ride them.
-Your life would be filled with no excitement, anticipation. hope or surprise.
+If you could predict the future then you would always know all your behaviors and reactions before they happened and you could override them.
+If you are unable to override fear you would be filled with no anticipation, no excitement, no fulfillment, no hope and no surprise.

-Don't Let fear define you, Define yourself through living in the moment.
+Define yourself through living in the moment.
 Don't project or predict on what might happen.
 The truth is that 99% of everything you predict never comes true.
-Clearly fear won't get where you want to go, what you want or keep you safe.
+Clearly fear will not get you to where you want to go, what you want or keep you safe.
 Fear only keeps you stuck.
 Fear only keep you projecting about the future that has not come yet and won't come true as well as keep you out of the moment.
 Think about this, the moment is all we really have.
-So just enjoy it.
+There is no place for fear in the moment because it is a projection of what might happen, not what is happening.
+So just enjoy the moment.

 Fear is used by many to distance them from the moment.
 If a person is unhappy with what is happening in their lives they go into fear mode.
 A general theme with many who are fearful is wrapped by this one statement; "If I am in fear of what might happen then I do not have to deal with my life now."
 Fear becomes an excuse not to face or experience what is happening now.
 Worry is another process that supports fear.
 Growing up I always hear about "worry warts".
 In fact worrying is a thought addiction (thought looping or excessive-habitual focusing on something that won't happen) which propagates fear.